-Monkeypox symptoms are milder than those of smallpox, according to the Centers for Disease Control.
-JAY CALDERON/THE DESERT SUN ted by a bite, scratch or body fluids.
-Ro- Is there a monkeypox vaccine?

-dents are the primary source.
+Se de Con Monkeypox symptoms are milder than those of smallpox, according to the Centers for Disease Control.
+JAY CALDERON/THE DESERT SUN s a seisonce of six feet dents are the primary source.

 • Broken skin.
 The virus can enter the body through broken skin, even if the break is not visible.